The Horse-Devil and the Witch: From the Uysal-Walker Archive

-In a second tale, The Trials of the Padişah's Youngest Daughter, collected in 1976 from teller Mehmet Karakaş, from the Urfa Province, the padishah's three daughters buy watermelons that represent their marriageability: the first melon is overripe, the second half-overripe and half-edible, and the third just right.
+The Uysal–Walker Archive of Turkish Oral Narrative collected other tales with the horse husband.
+In one, The Trials of the Padişah's Youngest Daughter, collected in 1976 from teller Mehmet Karakaş, from the Urfa Province, the padishah's three daughters buy watermelons that represent their marriageability: the first melon is overripe, the second half-overripe and half-edible, and the third just right.
 Seeing this, their father arranges for them to throw apples at their prospective suitors from a balcony.
 The third does not toss hers, and tells her father her suitor stationed his horse near the palace.
 They take the horse to the stables.
 A parade of young men passes in front of the palace, but her suitor apparently isn't there.
 She goes to the stables and pets the horse, who tells her that she must hide him for three Fridays, otherwise he will disappear.
 Her sisters' weddings occur on the next two Fridays, and during the festivities a mysterious young man appears and wins the games, who the princess recognizes as the horse.
 On the second occasion, the princess tells her sisters the young man is the horse, then cries over her decision.
 The next day, the horse vanishes, and a little bird lands on her shoulder, telling her she will find him after she wears down a pair of slippers and an iron cane.
 She wanders through a copper well house, a silver fortress and a gold fortress.
 In the gold fortress, she sees a girl fetching water from the well and begs for a drink, in the name of Emirilâm.
 The servant gives her the jug and the princess drops her ring inside it.
 Her groom recognizes the ring and brings the princess in, but he warns his is a family of giants, and shrinks her size to hide her from them.
 The youth hides her for three days and on the fourth she appears, since the giants cannot harm her after three days.
 Now at a normal size, the giantess mother forces the girl to do some chores in preparation for her son's wedding to his cousin: to gather downy feathers for the marital bed; and to bring her "the song and the word".
 The youth advises her on both occasions: to get the song and the word, she must enter the forest and give the correct food for two animals (meat to the dog, and grass for the horse), switch the positions of two carpets (one hanging on the wall, the other lying on the ground); enter a palace, get the box and do not open it.
 She follows his instructions, but she opens the box: violin players and tambourine players leap out of it, but the horse youth, Emirilâm, locks them inside the box.
 Finally, Emirilâm's wedding is here: his giant mother ties the princess to a tree in the courtyard and sets a fire at the foot of the tree.
 Emirilâm finds and unties the princess, and both escape in a cloud of smoke.
 His giantess mother pursues the couple, who disguise themselves as a pool and a fish.
 The giantess mother fails in finding them, and explodes in anger.
 Emirilâm and the princess reach her father's kingdom and marry.